 This article explains how to set up ReWire in Notion and some common problems.
-Notion will run as a ReWire Host or Slave.
+Notion will run as a ReWire Host or Secondary Device.
 Most DAW's only run as a Host.
-Ableton will run as a Slave.
+Ableton will run as a Secondary Device.

 To configure Rewire in Notion, simply open Notion, go to Notion>Preferences, Audio, and check the box that reads "Enable ReWire."

 In order to create a ReWire connection between Notion and another program, they will have to either be both 32-bit apps or 64-bit apps.
 FYI, ProTools 9 has a 32-bit version of Rewire in the 64-bit version of the program.
 If you would like to run Notion as a 32-bit app, simply ctrl-click the app in the Applications folder, go to "Get Info," and check the box to run as a 32-bit application.

 Once enabled, Notion will put a file named "notion Device.bundle" in the Macintosh HD\Library\Application Support\Propellerhead Software\ReWire folder.
 To troubleshoot, you can delete this file and re-open Notion to re-create it.

 For ReWire to work correctly, you want to set both the Host and the Secondary Device to use the same audio interface.
 Remember that Notion runs at 44.1 khz.
 If the Host is set to run at 48 khz., then Notion will play back a half step higher than it should unless you change the sample rate in Notion to 48 khz.